jasontranDA/capstone_project_da401_fall2024/R_scripts/R_libraries.md

 # Technologies & Libraries Used

 ## Integrated Development Environment (IDE)
 ## RStudio: The IDE used for development.
+Use the latest version.

 ### Load necessary libraries
 - library(dplyr)          # Data manipulation